nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * User cannot delete a tag that has not been added via `newtag` before.
 * If any guest currently has the tag `friends`, `deletetag t/friends` will not work.
 To force delete the tag and remove it from all guests, use `deletetag -force t/friends`.
 * Tag names are **case-insensitive**. e.g `deletetag t/BRIDE'S SIDE` is the same as `deletetag t/Bride's Side`.
+* Attempting to delete a mix of tags with invalid and valid names at once will result in an error.
 * Attempting to delete a mix of existing and non-existent tags at once will only allow the existing tags to be deleted.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**